GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 -   Configure clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment

-## Requirements

--   A Microsoft Azure subscription with the sufficient number of available DSv3 vCPUs (2 x 4) and DSv2 (1 x 1) vCPUs in an Azure region that supports availability zones

--   A lab computer running Windows 10, Windows Server 2016, or Windows Server 2019 with access to Azure

 ## Exercise 1: Provision Azure resources necessary to support highly available SAP NetWeaver deployments